 - Bachelor's degree from an accredited college or university

 - An acceptable GRE score, and departmental approval for admission

-- A letter of interest must be sent to the UGA Office of Global Programs by May 1 to be considered for admission
+- An interest inquiry must be made to the Office of Global Programs prior to the graduate school admissions process.

 For inquiries about Master's International, call 855.855.1961 x1812.

 Office of Global Programs